I received this book for free from in exchange for an honest review. This does not affect my opinion of the book or the content of my review.

 Cast On, Kill Off

-This amateur sleuth is a hardcover edition that was published by Berkley Hardcover on June 5, 2012 and has 294 pages.
+amateur sleuth that was published by Berkley Hardcover on June 5, 2012 and has 294 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Yarn Over Murder

 Tenth in the Knitting Mystery series revolving around Kelly Flynn and her knitting friends in Fort Connor (a.k.a., Fort Collins), Colorado.

 It’s another sweet and cozy mystery that Kelly tackles.
 This one at Mimi’s behest.
 A good read that fulfills my need for a homey setting with loving and supportive friends in the mythical small-town environment of Fort Connor.
 Friends who know your quirks and still love you.
 Will always be there for you.

 Even Detective Dan has come to respect Kelly’s discoveries — she’s perfected that friendly art of questioning.
 Now if only she’d spill all the important details when she hears them!
 It’s rather irritating when Sefton holds back on comments that obviously make a difference.
 It’s one thing when it’s innocuous, but what Kelly learns about Vera is overt enough that even I figured it out early on!
 It’s just not consistent with Kelly’s intelligence, although it does make it easier to stretch out the story and the “drama”.

 Then, too, what is with the “lawyer Lawrence…”, “caterer Kevin”, and “pharmacist Christine”?
 A. It hasn’t been that long since we learned about Christine being a pharmacist and B. why not simply mention “my lawyer, Lawrence”.
 It reads more like notes Sefton made to remind herself who they are and forgot to take the notes out.
 Dorky.
 Sefton also needs to re-check the style guides on the rules for capitalization.